-the progress rates of other tasks of the same job; 2) the node where the speculative task will run.
+To overcome the issue, we propose Benefit Aware Speculative Execution (BASE) in which speculative tasks are launched only when they are expected to complete earlier than the original tasks.
+The estimation of the remaining execution time of a running task has been discussed above.
+We propose a mechanism to estimate the execution time of prospective speculative tasks.
+It depends upon two factors: i) the progress rates of other tasks of the same job; ii) the node where the speculative task will run.
 The key is to estimate the progress rate which can be directly used to calculate run time.
-Slow tasks can be identified using the mechanism described in [120].
-Given a slow task T of job J and a slave node $N_i$ , following algorithm solves the problem whether a speculative task T' should be launched on $N_i$ for T.
+Slow tasks can be identified using the mechanism described in [135].
+Given a slow task T of job J and a slave node N_i , the following algorithm solves the problem whether a speculative task T' should be launched for T on N_i .

-- 1. If some tasks belonging to J are running or have run on node $N_i$ , the mean of their progress rates is calculated and used as the progress rate of T'. - 2.
-Otherwise, the progress rates of all scheduled tasks of job J are gathered and normalized against the reference baseline.
-The normalization of progress rates, computed based on hardware processing power (e.g. weighted sum of the capabilities of processors, disks and network interface cards), is needed when nodes are heterogeneous.
+- 1. If some tasks belonging to job J are running or have run on node N_i , the mean of their progress rates is calculated and used as the progress rate of T'. - 2.
+Otherwise, progress rates of all scheduled tasks of job J are gathered and normalized against the reference baseline.
+The normalization, computed based on hardware processing power, is needed to eliminate the effect of hardware heterogeneity.
 Then the mean of normalized progress rates is calculated.
-Because the mean is against the reference baseline, we de-normalize it against the specification of node $N_i$ to compute the expected progress rate of T' on $N_i$ .
-We assume the scheduling order of tasks is stochastic approximately and thus the mean of scheduled tasks reflects the expectation of real progress rate, which is reasonable given Hadoop scheduling strategy. - 3.
-No matter which of 1) and 2) is applied, the estimated progress rate of T' has been calculated so far.
-The execution time is $1/progress \ rate$ .
-If it is shorter than the remaining execution time of T, T' is launched on $N_i$ .
-Otherwise, do not run T' on $N_i$ .
+Because the mean is against the reference baseline, we de-normalize it against the specification of node N_i to compute the expected progress rate of T' on N_i .
+We assume the scheduling order of tasks is stochastic approximately and thus the mean of the progress rates of scheduled tasks reflects the mathematical expectation of real progress rate, which is reasonable given Hadoop scheduling strategy.
+For the less typical cases where the disparity of progress rates is mainly caused by node-specific failure or software stack, a more complex heuristic is designed.
+For node N_i , a set of "similar" nodes is selected for the estimation of the progress rate of T'.
+Node similarity is calculated based on normalized task progress rates.
+The basic idea is the execution time of a task is predicted based on the information of peer tasks running on only similar nodes.

+3. No matter which of 1) and 2) is applied, the estimated progress rate of T' has been calculated so far.
+The execution time is $1/progress \ rate$.
+If the difference of the estimated execution time of T and T' is larger than a preset threshold, T' is launched on N_i .
+Otherwise, do not run T' on N_i .